nsidc/earthaccess/docs/contributing/index.md

 !!! tip

-    The small the pull request, the easier it is to  review and test, and the more likely it is to be successful.
+    The smaller the pull request, the easier it is to review and test, and the more likely it is to be successful.
+For more details, check out this [helpful YouTube video by the author of pre-commit](https://www.youtube.com/watch?v=Gu6XrmfwivI).

     For large contributions, consider opening  [an Ideas GitHub Discussion](https://github.com/nsidc/earthaccess/discussions/new?category=ideas) or [coming to a "hack day"](our-meet-ups.md) and describing your contribution so we can help guide and/or collaborate